 - The nominee must be a current NCRA student member.

 - The nominee must be an intern in any of the three career paths: judicial (official and freelance), CART, and captioning.

-- The nominee must be enrolled in an NCRA-approved court reporter–training program.
+- The nominee must be enrolled in a court reporting program.